 Purchase and Sale of a Franchise

-Purchase and Sale of a Franchise 101
+Purchase and Sale of a Franchise 101 in Yorkville and Oswego

-Sean Robertson and Robertson Legal Group, LLC focus their practice in the areas of business and franchise law.
+Sean and Robertson Legal Group, LLC focus their practice in the areas of business and franchise law.
 Our firm assists business owners and franchise owners with their business formation and incorporation, purchase and sale of a franchise, drafting of key commercial and business agreements, commercial real estate purchases and leases, and asset protection considerations for franchise and business owners.

 Deciding to purchase a franchise business such as an educational franchise, a fast-food establishment, and/or any other type of business is a major transaction and significant financial undertaking.
 Hiring a qualified and skilled business attorney is an important investment in your family’s financial future.

-Purchase of a Franchise: Letter of Intent
+Purchase of a Franchise: Letter of Intent in Yorkville

 The first step in the purchase or sale of a franchise is the letter of intent.
 The letter of intent formally informs the seller that a buyer is interested in buying the franchise, and it includes the major terms of the proposed purchase, including: